Quizzical-Team/quizzical-user-service/README.md

 This repository accesses a PostgreSQL database and adopts the MVC pattern.
 Also operations related to authentication and authorization are handled here.
 ### API KEY: 9cecc4a4-a9f0-4430-9c0d-3c8cb45ad7f4
+Use the api key by adding x-api-key header to your http requests.

 ### Dependencies
 - Spring boot